 For more information, see the Braze /users/delete endpoint.

-Here, you can view the summary of the connector you created.
-If you would like to modify the options you chose, select Back to edit or Finish to complete.
+If you would like to modify your chosen options, select Back to edit or Finish to complete.

+Make sure to Save / Publish your connector once finished.
 The actions you configured will now fire when the trigger connections are met.
-The data populates, in real-time as each action fires.

 Step 3: Test your Tealium connector

-After your connector is up and running, you should test it to make sure it’s working properly.
+After your connector is up and running, you should test it to ensure it’s working properly.
 The most simple way to test this is to use the Tealium Trace Tool.
+To start using Trace, make sure that you have added the Tealium Tools browser extension.

 - Examine the real-time log.

-- Check for the action you want to validate by clicking Actions Triggered entry to expand.
+- Check for the action you want to validate by clicking the Actions Triggered entry to expand.

 - Look for the action you want to validate and view the log status.